 - No-transaction-fee mutual funds

-Fidelity waives its minimum initial investment (though ETFs may require a minimum of $2,500) and Fidelity’s Roth IRA accounts are free.
-The company offers a wide selection of investment options, including target-date funds.
+Fidelity waives its minimum initial investment (though some mutual funds may require a minimum of $2,500) and Fidelity’s Roth IRA accounts are free.
+The company offers a wide selection of investment options, including stocks, bonds, mutual funds, ETFs, and certificates of deposit (CDs).

 - Passive investors